Cantrell & Cochrane was the largest manufacturer of soft drinks in the world.

 Thomas Joseph Cantrell (1827 – 1909) was born in Dublin.
 He qualified as a medical practitioner and became a principal assistant at Grattan & Co, a Belfast firm of chemists.
 Grattan & Co also manufactured soft drinks, and introduced the first carbonated “ginger ale”.

-Cantrell left Grattan & Co in 1852 to form his own chemists business with James Dyas at 22 Castle Place, Belfast.
+Cantrell established his own chemists business with James Dyas at 22 Castle Place, Belfast from 1852.

 Dyas & Cantrell manufactured mineral waters, ginger ale, lemonade and soda water, as well as other products.
-From 1856 the firm began to manufacture sarsaparilla.
+The firm began to manufacture sarsaparilla from 1856.

 Perhaps no longer restrained by Dyas, Cantrell began to advertise extensively from the 1860s.
 The firm had depots in Dublin, Liverpool and Glasgow by 1862.
 The firm retained its headquarters at Castle Place, but expanding production saw soft drink manufacture relocate to 10 Arthur Place, Belfast.

 Increasing demand for their products saw T J Cantrell relocate to 25 Bank Street, Belfast, a former brewery, in 1863.
-The firm commenced export of its ginger ale to America in 1866.
+The firm commenced export of its ginger ale to America from 1866.

-In 1868 T J Cantrell merged with the soft drinks business of Henry Cochrane (1836 – 1904) of Dublin to form Cantrell & Cochrane.
+T J Cantrell merged with the soft drinks business of Henry Cochrane (1836 – 1904) of Dublin to form Cantrell & Cochrane in 1868.
 At this time the premises of the Hibernian Mineral Water Company of Nassau Place, Dublin were acquired.

-By 1868 Cantrell & Cochrane had contracts to supply several shipping lines, including Cunard, Inman, Montreal, National and City of Dublin.
+Cantrell & Cochrane held contracts to supply several shipping lines, including Cunard, Inman, Montreal, National and City of Dublin by 1868.

-In 1877 Cantrell & Cochrane successfully trademarked the “Club Soda” name in Britain and Ireland.
+Cantrell & Cochrane successfully trademarked the “Club Soda” name in Britain and Ireland in 1877.

-Cantrell retired from the partnership in 1883, leaving Cochrane as the sole proprietor, although the Cantrell & Cochrane name was retained.
+Cantrell retired from the partnership due to ill heath in 1883.
+Cochrane remained as the sole proprietor, although the Cantrell & Cochrane name was retained.

-According to the Belfast Morning News, by 1884 Cantrell & Cochrane was the largest soft drink manufacturer in the world.
+According to the Belfast Morning News, Cantrell & Cochrane was the largest soft drink manufacturer in the world by 1884.

-By 1885 the Dublin works employed around 500 people and had an annual production capacity of nearly 30 million bottles a year.
+The Dublin works employed around 500 people by 1885 and had an annual production capacity of nearly 30 million bottles a year.
 Almost all of Nassau Place was occupied.
 The city and suburban trade employed sixteen two-horse vans.
 The Belfast factory was of a similar size.